-With our investment, Unicef is working with local communities and the government of Zimbabwe to rehabilitate 18 existing boreholes and construct new piped water systems that can be extended to service communities, health facilities and schools.
+With our investment, UNICEF is working with local communities and the government of Zimbabwe to rehabilitate 18 existing boreholes and construct new piped water systems that can be extended to service communities, health facilities and schools.
 Community members are being trained to support the operation and maintenance of the systems.

-2020 is the third year of support for this three-year programme.
-Our funding to date is £957,733.
+This is the final year of financial support for this multi-year programme.
+Our funding to date is £957,732.